FAQ

 Do you accept online coursework?

-I went to school on a quarter system.
+I went to a school on a quarter system.
 What do I need to do?

 You will need to convert your coursework into semester hours.
 Please see the AMCAS conversion chart for help.

-Do you only accept applicants who majored in the sciences as an undergrad?
+Do you only accept applicants who majored in the sciences as an undergraduate?

-No, not at all.
-We are committed to enrolling a diverse student body and each year our class includes students who majored in subjects such as: foreign languages, Economics, Music, Psychology, International Relations, and Management as well as those that have majored in the sciences.
+We are committed to enrolling a well-rounded student body and each year our class includes students who majored in subjects such as: foreign languages, economics, music, psychology, international relations, and religion, as well as those who have majored in the sciences.

 Top